WiseLibs/better-sqlite3/README.md

 **(only on write statements)*

-Executes the statement asynchronously.
-When the operation completes the callback will be invoked.
-If the operation fails, the first argument of the callback will be an `Error`, otherwise `null`.
+Executes the prepared statement.
+When execution completes the callback will be invoked with either an `Error` or `null` as its first parameter.

-If successful, the second callback argument will be an `info` object describing any changes made.
+If successful, the callback's second parameter will be an `info` object describing any changes made.
 The `info` object has two properties:

 - `info.changes`: The total number of rows that were inserted, updated, or deleted by this operation.
 Changes made by [foreign key actions](https://www.sqlite.org/foreignkeys.html#fk_actions) or [trigger programs](https://www.sqlite.org/lang_createtrigger.html) do not count.
 - `info.lastInsertROWID`: The [rowid](https://www.sqlite.org/lang_createtable.html#rowid) of the last row inserted into the database.
 If the current statement did not insert any rows into the database, this number should be completely ignored.